-AMD says we can expect much more news about Smart Access Storage in the coming months, following the announcement at Computex 2022.
+AMD may have more details for us in the upcoming Ryzen 7000 series event.
 For now, we know that DirectStorage improves loading times, and Smart Access Storage can further improve those loading times with a Ryzen CPU and Radeon GPU.

 The question: How?

 AMD is tight-lipped on Smart Access Storage from a technical level, but the company has still provided some hints about how it works.
 Before getting to how Smart Access Storage works, however, it’s important to know how games load assets and how Microsoft’s DirectStorage can improve loading times.

 Game files are compressed to reduce the install size, and GPUs can’t use compressed files.
 When rendering a scene, the data from your hard drive is loaded into your RAM before being passed to the CPU for decompression.
 It then travels to your GPU’s video memory before being rendered by your graphics card.